Magnesium & Testosterone: The Simple Science

 But wait - Why just men?

-Because recent science has discovered that magnesium is a core nutrient for men who want to redline their anabolic activity (naturally).
+Because recent science tells us that magnesium is a core nutrient for men who want to redline their anabolic activity (naturally).

 And yet, ‘the bros’ at the gym never talk about it.
 That changes today.